 Chapter 13 bankruptcy helps people get a handle on their debt problems while keeping most or all of their personal belongings and other assets.
 It enables people with regular income to develop a plan to repay all or a portion of their debts over time.
-The debtor (person who files for bankruptcy protection) proposes a Chapter 13 repayment plan, which must be approved by the bankruptcy court.
+The debtor (the person who files for bankruptcy protection) proposes a Chapter 13 repayment plan, which must be approved by the bankruptcy court.
 Then each month the debtor will make the plan payment to the bankruptcy trustee assigned to administer their case.
 The trustee will then disperse the funds to debtor’s qualifying creditors.

 While Chapter 13 sounds complicated, with the help of an experienced bankruptcy attorney it can be a smooth process.
 As you explore solutions to your debt problem, it is important to understand the facts about Chapter 13 and Chapter 7 bankruptcy.